davojan/s3-backuper-docker/README.md

 You can replace ``foo/s3-backuper`` with any valid docker image tag.
 This image is created locally on your docker host and should never be shared because it contains your credentials.

 Now you can call the backuper script.
-Let's assume you have a running docker container named 'my-service' which periodically creates backup files in volume '/data/backups/'.
+Let's assume you have a running docker container named ``my-service`` which periodically creates backup files in volume ``/data/backups/``.
 You can create a cron job with command:

 ```bash
 docker run --rm --volumes-from my-service foo/s3-backuper /data/backups/ s3.bucket.name s3/folder/my-service --keep 5